mobilemancer/aurelia2-demos/DroidWorx_unraveled/docs/curriculum.md

 #### Tasks

 1. Add another viewport that can be used for the [shopping-cart](./../src\components\shopping-cart\shopping-cart.html) component.
 (Should be added in the root app ie. [my-app.html](./../src/my-app.html))
+2. Make sure to lock it down to only be used by the `shopping-cart` component, and make sure it doesn't show in the URL.

 <details>
 <summary>Task 1</summary>